awmckinley/config/modules/soc.hn/README.md

-# Hacker News
+# Hacker News Client

-Software for browsing Hacker News.
+Terminal-based tools for browsing and interacting with Hacker News content.